Steffo99/actions-semver/README.md

 # `Steffo99/actions-semver`

-Github Action to parse GitHub Releases tag names into semantic versions
+Github Action to parse strings into semantic version numbers

-## Captures

-This action, when triggered on a `release` event, will capture the name of the release tag (for example, `v1.2.3-final`, located at `github.event.release.tag_name`).

 ## Inputs

-This action has no named inputs.
+This action has a single named input:

+- `string`: the string to split into semantic version numbers.

 ## Outputs